Exploring the Uncharted: Columbus and the New World

 Columbus' fourth and final journey occurred in 1502.
 However, he was refused entry to Hispaniola, as the colonists there were still angry at him.

-Upon his return, Columbus' health declined, and he died at on May 20, 1506.
-Even at his death, he was convinced that he had discovered the western route to Asia, even though very few people still agreed with him that at the time.
+Upon his return, Columbus' health declined, and he died on May 20, 1506.
+Even at his death, he was convinced that he had discovered the western route to Asia, even though very few people still agreed with him at the time.